import {

 Embed Spotter

 ThoughtSpot supports Natural Language Search queries and AI-generated Answers.
-With ThoughtSpot Spotter, this experience is further enhanced to a full conversational interface that users can interact with, ask follow-up questions, and get insights.
+With ThoughtSpot Spotter, this experience is further enhanced to provide a conversational interface for users to query data, ask follow-up questions, and get insights.

 Visual Embed SDK offers several options to seamlessly embed conversational analytics within your applications and customize the interface and experience as per your organizationβs branding guidelines.

-To integrate Spotter capabilities into your application environment, the following components are available:
+To integrate Spotter capabilities into other apps, ThoughtSpot provides the following components:

 -